sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>exempi</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Library for easy parsing of XMP metadata
+Short desc    : Library for easy parsing of XMP metadata
 URL          : http://libopenraw.freedesktop.org/wiki/Exempi
-Лицензия     : BSD
+License      : BSD
-Описание     : Exempi provides a library for easy parsing of XMP metadata.
+Descript     : Exempi provides a library for easy parsing of XMP metadata.
 It is a port of
              : Adobe XMP SDK to work on UNIX and to be build with GNU automake.
              : It includes XMPCore and XMPFiles.
 ```